 Case reports are good, such as the one above.
 It gives us clues for what to look out for and study further.

-The following study looked at 19 regular kratom users who have been regularly using kratom tea/juice over prolonged periods (>2 years) (R).
+The following study looked at 19 regular kratom users (male patients) who have been regularly using kratom tea/juice over prolonged periods (>2 years) (R).
 Daily Kratom use didn’t lower LH or testosterone and everyone had testosterone in the normal range.

-Tea and juice might seem like a low amount, but it was a daily dose of 76.23–94.15 mg of mitragynine, one of the active compounds.
-Since Kratom has about 0.5-1.5% mitragynine by weight, 95mg mitragynine would translate to 9.5g Kratom daily (if we use the average of 1%).
+Tea and juice use might seem like it contains low doses, but it was a daily dose of 76.23–94.15 mg of mitragynine, one of the active compounds.
+Since Kratom has about 0.5-1.5% mitragynine by weight, 95mg mitragynine would translate to 9.5g of Kratom daily (if we use the average of 1%).

 So unless you abuse Kratom and go over 10g daily of a potent extract, you should be fine.